 A couple of kilometres north of the Maheno are the Pinnacles, the northernmost point that I reached on the island.
 As a destination, if a tramp such as this can be said to have a destination, the Pinnacles were a marvel.
-Fraser Island is world famous not only for its fairly unique environment – rainforest thriving on nothing but sand – but also for its actual sand, which has built up over such a long time that it gives geologists the same feelings that Pirelli calendars give car mechanics.
+Fraser Island is famous not only for its fairly unique environment – rainforest thriving on nothing but sand – but also for its actual sand, which has built up over such a long time that it gives geologists the same feelings that Pirelli calendars give car mechanics.
 For these reasons Fraser Island is a World Heritage area2 and the layered coloured sands of the Pinnacles are a vivid reminder of its deserved standing among natural phenomena.
-Imagine a combination of Purnululu and Nambung, and you're not far off the rainbow-coloured spires of the Pinnacles; stick in a blue sky peppered with surreal cloud formations, and it's a postcard photographer's delight, and a worthy and fitting destination for my rest day's walk.
+Imagine a combination of Purnululu and Nambung, and you're not far off the rainbow-coloured spires of the Pinnacles; stick in a blue sky peppered with surreal cloud formations, and it's a postcard photographer's delight.
+It certainly made a worthy and fitting destination for my rest day's walk.

 The Pinnacles have a lovely Dreaming story associated with them, too.
 The Butchulla people, the Aboriginal inhabitants of Fraser Island, who call Fraser Island k'gari (pronounced 'gurri'), tell of a girl who left her man to go off with the rainbow man.
-Now the disgruntled jilted lover was a bit of a hero when it came to using the boomerang and spear, and he decided to hunt down his ex and kill her, for shaming him.
+Now the man she jilted was a bit of a hero when it came to using the boomerang and spear, so he decided to hunt down his ex and kill her for shaming him.
 He eventually found her on k'gari and threw his boomerang at her.
 The rainbow man, however, threw himself in front of her in an act of selfless love, and the boomerang hit him and shattered him into a million pieces that fell onto the dunes of k'gari.
 And that's why the sands of Fraser Island are coloured, whatever the geologists say.

 Day 6: Back Down the Beach

-After spending the remainder of my rest day watching tourists at Eli Creek and planes landing and taking off on the beach (it's not lonely on the beach at Fraser, I can tell you), I turned in early in preparation for a long old walk back down the beach.
+After spending the remainder of my rest day watching tourists at Eli Creek and planes landing and taking off on the beach – it's not lonely on the beach at Fraser, I can tell you – I turned in early in preparation for a long old walk back down the beach.
 Day 6 started with a 7.30am dip in Eli Creek – a refreshing experience with no tourists around and morning birdsong erupting round me – and before long I'd struck camp and started wandering south, this time wearing only my beach shoes.
 My feet had benefited hugely from a day without hiking boots, and the walking was tiring but easy enough, and to my surprise I got to Rainbow Gorge, the halfway point, by mid-morning.

 Rainbow Gorge, which I'd bypassed by getting a lift with the fishermen, also contained examples of coloured sand, but after the Pinnacles it visibly paled.
 However the 2.5km walking track round the area passed through the Kirral sandblow, and yet again Fraser Island surprised me with its natural beauty.
-Not since the moonscape of Tongariro had I seen such desolate landscape, with miles of sand blown into Sahara-esque dunes and mountains.
+Not since the moonscape of Tongariro have I seen such desolate landscape, with miles of sand blown into Sahara-esque dunes and mountains.
 Kirral lived up to its name – the wind howled down the valley, filling my eyes, ears and various other crevices with sand – but it added a real atmosphere to the place as it whistled through the cypress pines.
 Not since Wave Rock has the wind felt so aboriginal and primeval...

 That night, after a fairly uneventful but thoroughly enjoyable wander down the beach for 25km, I camped just south of where the track ducked back into the middle of the island.
 The stars on the beach that night were quite stunning, with not a cloud in the sky.